 Contractors play a key role in construction processes, which become more demanding every day.
 They are constantly under pressure to work faster, more cost-efficient, and execute the ideas of architects better than their competitors.
 They are subject to tight deadlines, stringent regulations and complex calculations.
 In a bid to continue meeting their clients’ ever-increasing expectations, contractors are increasingly turning to Building Information Modelling (BIM).

-5 Reasons Why White Tiles are Trending
+Why White Tile is Trending